A Look Into Travelzoo's Debt

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents include cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

-To understand the degree of financial leverage a company has, investors look at the debt ratio.
+To understand the degree of financial leverage a company has, shareholders look at the debt ratio.
 Considering Travelzoo's $126.80 million in total assets, the debt-ratio is at 0.67.
-Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
-As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
-Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 40% might be higher for one industry and normal for another.
+As a rule of thumb, a debt-ratio more than one indicates that a considerable portion of debt is funded by assets.
+A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
+However, debt-ratios vary widely across different industries.
+A debt ratio of 40% might be higher for one industry and average for another.

 However, interest-payment obligations can have an adverse impact on the cash-flow of the company.
 Equity owners can keep excess profit, generated from the debt capital, when companies use the debt capital for its business operations.